CSCI-442-Mines/project-2-starter/README.md

 General requirements for all deliverables:

 - You are required to use the Docker environment you set up in Project
-  1. The Gradescope enviroment is the same as Docker environment.
 - Your code must be written using only the C programming language.
 Do not extend using additional languages.
 The exception is for the Makefile for your project, which is already sufficient for this